Code-Institute-Submissions/Tmuat-Blowin-Smoke_MarResub/README.md

 - Delete
     - Whilst not specifically a bug in the code, at the moment there is no submission check when deleting an item (be it product, recipe or category).
 This may lead to items being accidently deleted.

+- Lighthouse Scores
+    - At the moment the site doesn't have great lighthouse scores, improving these is a must.

 [Return to Contents](#contents)